 It’s Personal!
 Five Tips For Avoiding Family Conflict Over Personal Property

-Written by Cymbre Van Fossen, Senior Vice President, Trust Advisor and Director of Fiduciary Risk
+Written by Cymbre Van Fossen, Senior Vice President, Trust Advisor and Director of Fiduciary Services

 We’ve all heard “it’s not personal” when it comes to keeping emotion out of business and money matters.
 But when it comes to giving away our most cherished possessions – or inheriting items with sentimental value from close family members – the matter feels very personal indeed!